pablgonz/scontents/README.md

 ## Requirements

-The package need a minimun `LaTeX` release 2024-11-01.
+The minimum required is `LaTeX` release 2024-11-01.

 ## Installation